RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Have you found the new (furry) love of your life?
 Here is the information you need to bring your new furry potato friend home.

-We do not have a public shelter building to visit as all of our guinea pigs are kept in foster homes, but we do adoption days at Petsmart on Millerville Rd. in Baton Rouge typically every other weekend (see our calendar on the home page for dates and times).
-If adoption days aren't a good time for you, we can make an appointment for an alternate time.
-It's easier to get the ball rolling and make sure adoption day or your adoption appointment goes smoothly with the following steps:
+We do not have a public shelter building to visit as all of our guinea pigs are kept in foster homes, so adoptions are made by appointment.
+It's easier to get the ball rolling and ensure your adoption appointment goes smoothly with the following steps:

 1. Look through our list of adoptable pets and see who might suit your family's choice of physical characteristics and personality traits.
 If you're not sure which guinea pigs are right for you, let us know what you are looking for, and we'll be glad to help play matchmaker.